b04zdotcom/rfid-hacking-cloning/README.md

 ```

 ### Read and save (HF)
-`mfoc` Stands for "Mifare Classic Offline Cracker."
-It's a tool for recovering keys from Mifare Classic cards.
+`mfoc` Stands for "MIFARE Classic Offline Cracker."
+It's a tool for recovering keys from MIFARE Classic cards.

 Hold the card you want to clone to the module and run this command to save the contents of the card to a file.
 In this case `dump1.mfd`.
 ```